 - 1. An analysis of evidence of student learning, growth, and achievement for students under the educator's responsibility. - 2.
-A reflection on practice using each of the four performance standards of effective practice using the appropriate rubric(s) in Appendix C-2. - 3.
+A reflection on practice using each of the four performance standards of effective practice using the appropriate rubric(s) in Appendix D-2. - 3.
 Proposed goals for the Educator Plan: - a.
 Each educator must propose a minimum of one (1) goal directly related to improving student learning and a minimum of one (1) goal directly related to improving professional practice.
-However for the 2012-2013 school year, educators shall be required to propose one (1) goal related to improving student learning and one (1) goal directly related to improving professional practice.

 - b.
 The proposed goals must align with school and district goals. - c.
 Educators shall consider goals for grade-level, subject-area, or department teams, or for other groups of educators who share responsibility for student learning and results. - d.
 For educators with PTS rated needs improvement or unsatisfactory, the professional practice goal must address specific standards and indicators identified for improvement. - e.
-Guidance for setting SMART Goals is attached hereto as part of Appendix C-3.
+Guidance for setting SMART Goals is attached hereto as part of Appendix D-3.